 “So why didn’t you pick up or respond to any of my messages?”

-“I think the signal was jammed” Jenny pulled out of her ass.
+“The signal must have been jammed” Jenny pulled out of her ass.
 “With so many people around.”

 Jenny hated lying to her daughter.
 But in this case, it was better than the truth.
 “And why is your hair so messy?”
 Lauryn asked.